 Drug detox drinks are commonly used by individuals who consume drugs and alcohol to produce false-negative results in specific drug tests.
-These beverages contain natural ingredients and laboratory chemicals which hide or dilute the drug compounds.
+These beverages contain natural ingredients and laboratory chemicals that hide or dilute the drug compounds.
 This article analyzes how detox drinks work, their risks, and the common substances they are used for.

 What are drug detox drinks?